Risk for Renal (Kidney) Problems

 What is the risk?

-Chemotherapies (or other medications), radiation or surgeries may cause changes to kidney function.
+Chemotherapies, medications, radiation or surgeries may cause changes to kidney function.
 The job of the kidneys is to filter out unnecessary fluid and electrolytes from the body.
-Chemotherapies that have been noted to affect the kidneys include cyclophosphamide and ifosphamide.
-Some cancers require removal of a portion or whole kidney as well.
+Chemotherapies that have been noted to affect the kidneys include cyclophosphamide, ifosphamide, carboplatin and methotrexate.
+Some cancers require removal of part of or all of a kidney.
 Finally, radiation treatments directed to the abdomen may expose one or both kidneys to radiation.

 Symptoms/When to Call